btfritz/hello-world/README.md

 # hello-world
 My first repository
 My name is Bernd.
 I want to learn Git and GitHub.
-May be this saves me time.
+Maybe this saves me time.